Gzh0821/g_zh_gitexplorer/README.md

 ![](https://img.shields.io/github/license/Gzh0821/g_zh_gitexplorer)
 ![](https://img.shields.io/github/stars/Gzh0821/g_zh_gitexplorer)

 **The original author seems to have abandoned the project.
-This is the version forked from the original repository in December 2023.**
+This is the version forked from the [original repository](https://github.com/summitech/gitexplorer/) in December 2023.**

 **This project replaces some deprecated npm packages and adds support for i18n localized languages.**

 The following is the Readme of the original project:

+---

 Table of Contents